What are offer prices?

 Provide multiple price points

 Having multiple price points is effective, even for sports broadcasters with highly seasonal content.
-To maximize growth, you should try to accommodate low, mid, and high motivation customers.
-Align your billing cycles with these price points (low = monthly, mid = 3-month etc) and focus on incentivising longer term commitments.
+To maximize growth, you should try to accommodate low, mid, and high-motivation customers.
+Align your billing cycles with these price points (low = monthly, mid = 3-month, etc) and focus on incentivizing longer-term commitments.

 The New York Times used very aggressive discount pricing ($0.50 a week for one year) to convert unconvinced users into subscribers.
-You can try this by generating long term discount campaigns for monthly offer, eg. 50% off a $5.99 offer for 12 months.
-Such offers boost signup, but have the added benefit of creating stickier customers thanks to the long term discount.
+You can try this by generating long-term discount campaigns for monthly offers, eg. 50% off a $5.99 offer for 12 months.
+Such offers boost signups but have the added benefit of creating stickier customers thanks to the long-term discount.

 Clear premium choices